Whistler Platinum’s Summer Biking Guide

 July 3, 2015 by Judi Zienchuk

 Whistler has long been known as an international mecca for skiing and snowboarding.
 More recently, however, the resort has also come into its own as an international destination for biking.
-Over the summer, seasoned pros and newcomers alike will be gearing up for a summer on the roads, trails and mountains.
-Here at Whistler Platinum, we’ve put together a quick guide to help make sure you don’t miss out on any of the action in road cycling, cross country biking and downhill mountain biking.
+Over the summer, seasoned pros and newcomers alike will be gearing up for a summer on the roads, trails, and mountains.
+Here at Whistler Platinum, we’ve put together the Whistler Summer biking guide to help make sure you don’t miss out on any of the action in road cycling, cross country biking, and downhill mountain biking.

 Road Cycling/Valley Trail Biking